iostackproject/IO-Bandwidth-Differentiation/README.md

   Creates a /tmp/bwfile with disk BW information each second, the file will be used to provide BW statistics to the proxy so it can select an object server

-We still have the device and the "needed BW" information hard coded.
-Finally, we will need some extra testing to see if the extra priority information is working as intended.

 # Swift